 - Clinical liaison with super-specialist doctors and hospitals across India

-- Ensure highest level of patient satisfaction through the medium of consultation chosen
+- Ensure the highest level of patient satisfaction through the medium of consultation chosen

-This service is applicable to only cases which involves surgery or major medical procedures.
+This service is applicable to only cases that involve surgery or major medical procedures.

-You will receive responses in the form of Email.
-Hence it is important to fill correct Email Id and Mobile Number.
+You will receive responses in the form of an Email.
+Hence it is important to fill the correct Email Id and Mobile Number.